buildcomics/plantmeter/README.md

 # Plant Meter
-This is the GitHub repository for <TODO>.
+This is the GitHub repository for https://buildcomics.com/meters/arduino-hero-toolbox-the-plantmeter/.
 It contains arduino code in the folder named "arduino_plantmeter".